 Almost every pro surfer you can mention, every photographer, loads of your non-famous non-influencer friends were all getting involved via social media.
 Almost everyone who’s part of global surf community took the opportunity to profess their love for the big blue.

-Sure, if you’re a cynic, you might think it was a narcissist’s charter, just another opportunity for people to post pictures of themselves in the tube, pictures of themselves duckdiving in a bikini, pictures of themselves doing a beach clean back in the day… but that’s probably just down to the fact that medium is contemporaneous, and so inherently self-aggrandising.
+Sure, if you’re a cynic, you might think it was a narcissist’s charter, just another opportunity for people to post pictures of themselves in the tube, pictures of themselves duckdiving in a bikini, pictures of themselves doing a beach clean recently or even better; back in the day.
+But that’s probably just down to the fact that medium is inherently self-aggrandising.

 In spite of that, we can safely assume that the intentions were broadly well-founded, the sentiments genuine.